victor-david/camera-eye/README.md

 ## Camera Eye

-**Camera Eye** is a .NetCore WPF Windows application for viewing and manipulating IP cameras.
+**Camera Eye** is a .Net Core 3.1 WPF Windows application for viewing and manipulating multiple IP cameras.
 It uses a plugin framework to support various cameras.

 ### Features
 - Change the number of slots on the video wall to suit your need.